Loading

 Hydration

 This method is most effective in passing small stones through urine.
 To produce a large amount of urine, it is recommended that one drink at least 2.5 to 3 litres of fluid per day.
 It helps to pass the small stone with urine easily, but it is painful.
-Over-the-counter (OTC) medicines like ibuprofen and naproxen, with or without narcotics, are effective for this process.
-In severe cases, some people are also recommended to stay in the hospital and take IV fluids through veins to relieve severe pain.

 Medication